mahsapartovi/linearization/README.md

-# 3D Point Cloud Viewer & DBH Measurement Tool
+# 3D Point Cloud Viewer tool

 A web-based interactive tool for visualizing, clustering, linearizing, and annotating 3D point cloud data from forests.
 Built with Flask (Python) and Three.js (JavaScript).